 Miniature Painting: This was another tradition that developed in different ways.
-Miniatures, as the name suggests, are small-sized paintings that are generally done in water colour on cloth or paper.
+Miniatures are small-sized paintings that are generally done in water colour on cloth or paper.
 The earliest miniatures are found on palm leaf or wood.
 The regions that attracted miniature paintings are:

 The emperors Akbar, Jahangir and Shah Jahan patronized highly skilled painters who primarily illustrated manuscripts containing historical records and poetry.
 These had the following features:

 Many painters moved out to the courts of other emerging regional states with the decline of the Mughal empire.
 Hence the Mughal artistic tastes influenced the regional courts of the Deccan and the Rajput courts of Rajasthan.
 At the same time they developed and retained their distinctive features.
 Following the Mughal example, portraits of rulers and court scenes came to be painted.
 Apart from these, themes from mythology and poetry were depicted at centres such as: Mewar, Jodhpur, Bundi, Kota and Kishangarh.